RoadScan: A Novel and Robust Transfer Learning Framework for Autonomous Pothole Detection in Roads: Proposed Methodlogy

 These images are then accordingly fed into the loss function to evaluate how close the input images are to the anchor image.
 This novel proposed network has given efficient results.

 These are sample images from the dataset that are fed for training into the model.
-The network is structured as follows : \begin{enumerate} \item The first layer has two input images owing to the Siamese network. \item From this layer, a custom CNN is embedded with Conv2D layers and Batch Normalization along with a MaxPooling Layer \item The third layer is the Flatten Layer which transposes the input matrix into a different channel configuration. and Dropout and Dense layers. \item The final output is obtained as a probability as to whether the fingerprints are verified or not.
+The network starts with taking 2 input images owing to the Siamese network.
+Each image is fed into the first convolution layer, which has a kernel size of ($3 \times 3$), the number of filters as 16, and a stride of 1.
+The output is then batch normalized and fed into max pooling to avoid overfitting.
+All the max pooling layers have a pool size of ($2 \times 2$) and stride as 2.
+This max pooled output layer is then sent to another convolution layer with the number of filters as 32, kernel size as ($3 \times 3$) and stride as 1.
+We again perform the batch normalization and max pooling blocks.
+We repeat the entire process of applying the convolution layer, batch normalization, and max pooling layers.
+This time the convolution layer had a number of filters as 64, a kernel size of ($3 \times 3$) and a stride of 1.
+Finally, we flatten the output, transposing the input matrix into a single channel configuration and applying dropout (having a rate of 0.5) and dense layers.
+The final output gives a probability as to whether the potholes are present or not.
 Fig. 4 shows the entire schematic of the proposed architecture.